-A ceramic photo of Pauline's parents, Ferdinand Erschen and Magdalena Zwar, from their headstone in the Mozelj cemetery
+A ceramic photo of Pauline's parents, Ferdinand Erschen and Magdalena Zwar, from their headstone in the Mozelj cemetery more certain of the groom's abilities to care for their daughter financially, since land and livestock were passed on to sons.

 The villages of Ferdinand and Pauline's ancestors; no two are more than 25 miles apart.
-The towns in Slovenia had German names, which were changed to Slovenian names after WWII.
+The towns in Gottschee had German names, which were changed to Slovenian names after WWII.

-Ferdinand and Magdalena were married in 1977 in Grafenfeld.
+Ferdinand and Magdalena were married in 1877 in Grafenfeld.
 Their marriage may have been arranged, as was common at the time.
-This way the parents of the bride could be a little more certain of the groom's abilities to care for their daughter financially, since land and livestock were passed on to sons.
+This way the parents of the bride could be a little